Saturday, February 8, 2020

 Saving Your Home from Foreclosure under Chapter 13 Bankruptcy

-Chapter 13 bankruptcy can be used to save a home or investment property from foreclosure.
-The filing of a chapter 13 case generally stops the mortgage foreclosure case and gives you the opportunity to propose a plan to reorganize your mortage payments.
+Chapter 13 bankruptcy can be used to save your home or investment property from a mortgage or association foreclosure.
+The filing of a chapter 13 case generally stops the foreclosure case and gives you the opportunity to propose a plan to reorganize your mortgage or association payments.
 The chapter 13 case though must be filed before the foreclosure sale.

 Cure Mortgage Arrearages

-One typical plan provides for the catching your past due mortgage payment.
-The chapter 13 plan usually involves paying off the mortgage arrearage over a 3 to 5 year period in addition to making your regular ongoing monthly mortgage payments.
+One typical Chapter 13 Plan provides for the catching up-to-date of your past due mortgage or association payments.
+The Chapter 13 Plan usually involves paying off the mortgage or association arrearages over a 3 to 5 year period in addition to making your regular ongoing monthly mortgage or association payments.

 The Bankruptcy Court's Mortgage Modification Mediation Program

 The Bankruptcy Court in Miami started a new mortgage mediation program on April 1, 2013.
-It has been very successful in other parts of Florida where the program was previously instituted several months ago.
-Under this program a mediator is appointed by the Bankruptcy Court to assist in the process and documents and communications are exhanged over a special internet portal.
+Under this program a mediator is appointed by the Bankruptcy Court to assist in the process and documents and communications are exchanged over a special internet portal.

 Avoid Second Mortgage

 If your home has decreased in value, sometimes you are able to wipe out or "avoid" your second mortgage.
 For example, if you owe $300,000 on your first mortgage and $100,000 on your second mortgage and your home has gone down in value to $250,000, there is no equity or value to "secure" the second mortgage.
-Under these circumstances, the chapter 13 plan (and related section 506 motion) may provide to wipe out or avoid the second mortgage lien.
-The $100,000 debt owed on the second mortgage will be wholly unsecured and usually only receive a small dividend like the credit cards receive -- typically around five cents on the dollar.
+Under these circumstances, the Chapter 13 Plan may provide to wipe out or avoid the second mortgage lien.
+The $100,000 debt owed on the second mortgage will be wholly unsecured and usually only receive a small dividend together with other general unsecured creditors.